SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c is a function that prints a 9 times table.
 10-add.c is a function that adds two integers and returns the result.
 11-print_to_98.c is a function that prints all natural numbers from n to 98, followed by a new line.
+100-times_table.c is a function that prints a n times table.